HUman RIghts and Democracy

 But because of the way we plan our families, people today do not act as free and equal persons.
 Poor and unsustainable family planning fueled massive population growth that disenfranchised the average voice and diluted democracy to something short of self-rule.
 Abysmal levels of child development, which enabled unsustainable population growth and massive inequality across the globe, has degraded our democracies, drowning out each person’s voice and effective role in their own governance.

-Our individual voices and votes have been diluted to meaningless by growth.
+A this point, in many democracies, the average individual voice and vote have been diluted to meaningless by growth.
 In many democracies, like the United States, it is so crowded that it’s actually irrational to vote.
 That growth, enabled by the failure to require equitable and personal development and education, has also degraded our ecosystems, compounding the threats to human rights, democracy, and freedom by making the conditions for social cooperation more challenging.
 Aldous Huxley, author of Brave New World, saw population growth as a core threat to human freedom.

 Fact: Each member’s role in a democracy is, cetus paribus, inverse to the size of that democracy.
 Jean-Jacques Rousseau, On the Social Contract 50-51 (Donald A. Cress ed. & trans., Hackett 1987) (1762);